 He focuses on ingredients used before Europeans showed up in 1492, so you won’t see too much wheat, domestic meats, cilantro, etc. in his cooking.

-Sean has worked for some of the best restaurants in the Midwest, and is currently running his own food truck in Minneapolis called the Tatanka Truck, which features native American foods.
-Tatanka, if you don’t remember it from watching the Kevin Costner movie “Dances with Wolves,” means “bison” in Lakota.
+Sean has worked for some of the best restaurants in the Midwest, and is currently working on a restaurant in Minneapolis, which will feature native American foods.

 In this episode, we hit on a lot of topics, including: